Introduction

 also printed several serigraph (silkscreen) editions by hand.
 Additionally,

-I've tried traditional oils, watercolours, gouache, pastels, pencils,
+I've worked with traditional oils, water-mixable oils, watercolors, gouache, pastels, pencils,

-pencil crayons, markers, stone lithography, etching, mezzotint, woodcut,
+pencil crayons, markers, pen and ink, stone lithography, etching, mezzotint, woodcut,

 airbrushing and fluid acrylics.